Graviti-AI/prediction-challenge/predictor/README.md

  - pytorch or tensorflow to support your predictor.

 ## Build and Run ##
-I recommend that you can run the predictor locally, but run the simulator in the docker.

 **Prepare**

-use `protoc` to generate python version protocols for communication. each time the simulator.proto updated, you need generate them again.
+use `protoc` to generate python version protocols for communication. each time the `simulator.proto` updated, you need generate them again.
 ```bash
 protoc -I ../proto/ --grpc_out=. --plugin=protoc-gen-grpc=`which grpc_python_plugin` ../proto/simulator.proto
 protoc -I ../proto/ --python_out=. ../proto/simulator.proto